zachnedwich/GoatFish.net/README.md

 Usage
 -----
+To use from command prompt, run ``GoatFish.net-cli/bin/Debug/GoatFish.net-cli.exe``.
+Type ``help`` for a list of commands.

-To use ``goatfish.net``, you first need to create a new instance of the Models class.
-Use ``Models model = new Models();``
+To use ``goatfish.net``, in your projects you first need to create a new instance of the Models class.

+Use
+``Models model = new Models();``

-// Add a new key/value pair to GoatFish Models.Save("key", "value");
+# Add a new key/value pair to GoatFish
+ 	Models.Save("key", "value");

-// Find entity with key 'key'
+# Find entity with key 'key'
 	Console.WriteLine(Models.Find("key");
 	<key,value>

-// Find all entities, iterate through and print
+# Find all entities, iterate through and print
 	foreach(var v in Models.Find())
 	{
 		Console.WriteLine(v);
 	}
 	<key, value>
-// Delete entity
+# Delete entity
 	Models.Delete("key");
-// Try and find deleted key
+# Try and find deleted key
 	Console.WriteLine(Models.Find("key"));
 	<empty, empty>
-    # Delete the element.
-    >>> foo.delete()

-    # Try to retrieve all elements again.
-    >>> [test.bar for test in Test.find()]
-    []

 License